Categories

 Tyson Valley, a Lone Elk, and the Bomb

-Christmas Eve I spent at a local place, Lone Elk park, just outside of St. Louis.
-It’s a large animal preserve and outdoor facility, with a 3.2 mile hike around the perimeter.
+Christmas Eve I spent in Lone Elk park, just outside of St. Louis.
+It’s a large animal preserve and outdoor facility with a 3.2 mile hike around the perimeter.
 My hiking book described the hike as ‘easy’ but the park labeled it difficult.
-I tend to side with the park–though the trail was very well marked and in decent shape (meaning no rocks to trip over), there was some pretty stiff climbs at times.
+I side with the park–though the trail was very well marked and in decent shape (meaning no rocks to trip over), there were some pretty stiff climbs.

-The park has some old buildings left over from World War II and a nice small man-made lake in what’s called ‘Elk Hollow’.
+The park has old buildings left over from World War II and a small, man-made lake in what’s called ‘Elk Hollow’.
 However, the stars of the park are the animals: the herds of bison, deer, and elk.
 Especially the elk.

-Out walking, I saw a few deer and the geese on the frozen surface of the lake, but the only elk I saw were a couple of females at a distance, partially obscured by trees.
-When I got back to the car, though, I saw two young bucks by the side of the road, not ten feet away—browsing on the winter dried grass.
-I grabbed my camera and had just started taking photos when I noticed out of the corner of my eye, across the lot in another clearing, a mature male with a beautiful rack with the sun reflecting on his gold/brown fur.
+Out walking, I saw a few deer and the geese on the frozen surface of the lake but the only elk I saw were a couple of partially obscured females among the trees.
+When I got back to the car, though, I saw two young bucks by the side of the road, browsing on the winter dried grass.
+I grabbed my camera and had just started taking photos when I noticed across the lot in another lot, a mature male with a beautiful rack with the sun reflecting on his gold/brown fur.
 He was stunning.
 Absolutely stunning.

 I moved closer to him, but not too close to be a threat, and started taking more photos.
 After a few minutes of me dancing about, taking shot after shot, he stopped eating and looked at me.
-He started to step to the parking lot and I backed up to the car, not sure if I had antagonized him.
-But when I moved back, he moved back.
-I moved forward, and he started moving forward again.
+He started to step into the parking lot and I backed up to the car, not sure if I had antagonized him.
+But when I had moved back, he moved back.
+I moved forward again, and he started moving forward again.
 We danced back and forth for a few minutes, until I got the point and just stood still.
 He carefully stepped into the lot, walking in front of the cars that were now stopped to enjoy his (and I have a feeling my) antics.

-The other two elk, in turn, followed him toward the lake — keeping an eye on me, but not particularly worried at my presence (they’re used to people).
-I followed them to the lake, trying not to crowd them, snapping all the way.
+The other two younger elk followed him toward the lake — keeping an eye on me, but not particularly worried at my presence.

-All in all, I have a lot of elk photos.
+I now have a lot of elk photos.
 You knew this was coming, didn’t you?
-I thought then that rather than just dump them in the page, I would tell you the story about Tyson Valley, its history, and the reason that the park I walked in is named Lone Elk Park.
+I thought that rather than just dump them in the page, I would tell you the story about Tyson Valley, its history, and the reason why the park is called Lone Elk Park.
 It’s a story of war and peace, and war and peace, again.
 It’s also a story of perseverance and deep loneliness.

 And the atom bomb.